Submissions Are Currently Open

 Publication Timeline

-Like Record of Dissent, this collection will be free to read, share, and download in its digital form, and will likely also be released as a paperback print edition for those who want a physical copy.
+Like the previous two chapbooks, this collection will be free to read, share, and download in its digital form, and will likely also be released as a paperback print edition for those who want a physical copy.

 We read everything.
 If your work feels like a fit, we’ll follow up to finalize.
 If it doesn’t fit this round, we’ll still try to respond personally.